This post covers converting a cargo van into a camper for those sensitive to mold and chemical offgassing.

 The most important aspect of creating a mold-free camper is the insulation.

-Here is the key point: no water vapor can enter the wall cavity, in most conditions, this means no air can enter or be behind the insulation.
+Here is the key point: no water vapor can enter the wall cavity, in most heating conditions, this means no air can enter behind the insulation.

 With exterior metal walls, as soon as you are heating the van to the point where the exterior wall will hit dewpoint, you have a serious risk of condensation and mold in the walls.

-So again, to keep it simple, no water so no air can enter the walls if you plan to heat your camper when it’s cold.
-What folks are reporting is no air at all should be trapped behind insulation if you want to prevent mold.
+So again, to keep it simple, no water vapor and no air can enter the walls if you plan to heat your camper when it’s cold.

 Rigid Foam Insulation

 However, just the foam on its own will not be airtight.
-You can use canned spray foam to fill in the gaps if that is tolerable for you – the full system that is working, and was reviewed by a top building science expert, is to fill in the area behind the foam with spray foam and squish it in, leaving no air behind anything.
+You need canned spray foam to fill in the gaps if that is tolerable for you – the thorough system to prevent mold that is working in vans, and was reviewed by a top building science expert, is to fill in the area behind the foam with spray foam and squish it in, leaving no air behind anything.

 Any foam with air behind can be a problem when heated.
 Breathable insulation is even more tricky.
 A few cold days in a row and this will start to be a problem.